microbemarsh/agmarsh19/README.md

 - Howdy y'all, I’m @agmarsh19
 - I use nanopore 16S amplicon sequencing to analyze various bacterial microbiomes, with the occassional metagenomic or transcriptomic study
 - Currently a 3rd year biotech PhD student at Clarkson University
-- When I'm not grinding out the PhD I'm probably out fishing or hiking
+- When not grinding on the PhD I'm probably out fishing or hiking
 - You can reach me at marshaag@clarkson.edu

 <!---